appcircleio/appcircle-docusaurus/docs/account/my-organization/my-organization.md

 | None       | The user cannot reach any details about distribution profiles, Apple Devices, App Versions Report, and App Sharing Report.              |

 :::info
-Manager or Operator Distribution Profile permission can send to enterprise appstore if user has Manager, Uploader or Operator Enterprise Store permission.
+Manager or Operator Distribution Profile permission can send to enterprise appstore if user has Manager, Uploader or Operator Enterprise App Store permission.
 :::

 :::info